madeinqc/madeinqc.github.io/about.md

 <span class="metadata">01/2016 - Present &mdash; Montreal, Qc, CA</span>

 * Worked with an agile team as the sole mobile developer
-* Developed an MVP application on Android and iOS for vehicule tracking
+* Developed an MVP application on Android and iOS for vehicle tracking

 #### Technologies
 * Java (Android Studio)